mccreath/isitup-for-slack/docs/TUTORIAL.md

 If PHP is not your thing, and you’d like to see this in Python, my colleague Jake has you covered: https://github.com/jake-swanson/isituppy

+Could be it's time to retire this tutorial.